Professor Cullen Lecture Notes

 The difference between a recursive function and an iterative function is that the iterative type calls for the explicit repetition of some process until a certain condition has been met.

 Recursion is generally more expensive in computing resources than non-recursive iterative methods.
-The run environment must save and recover all local and temporary variables and the "return control" locations prior to and upon return from each recursion instance.
+The run environment must store and recover all local and temporary variables and the "return control" addresses prior to calling and upon returning from each recursion operation.

 A stack is generally used for this purpose.
-The costs for calls to push, pop and peek as well as handling of boundary conditions could get expensive.
+The costs for calls to push and pop as well as handling of boundary conditions could become expensive.

 In a non-recursive procedure the stacking of unnecessary variables can be eliminated.